 - COMPANY HEADQUARTERS LOCATION: France

-Sina Kheirkhah (@SinSinology) of Summoning Team (@SummoningTeam) working with Trend Micro Zero Day Initiative reported this vulnerability to Schneider Electric and CISA.
+Kimiya, working with Trend Micro Zero Day Initiative, reported these vulnerabilities to Schneider Electric.

-- Review and implement the security guideline for IGSS on securing an IGSS SCADA installation.
+- Read the Security Guideline for IGSS on securing an IGSS SCADA-installation.

-- Follow the general security recommendation below and verify that devices are isolated on a private network and that firewalls are configured with strict boundaries for devices that require remote access.
+- Verify that devices are isolated on a private network and that firewalls are configured with strict boundaries for devices that require remote access.

-Schneider Electric recommends the following industry cybersecurity best practices.
+Schneider Electric strongly recommends the following industry cybersecurity best practices.

 - Locate control and safety system networks and remote devices behind firewalls and isolate them from the business network.

-- Install physical controls so no unauthorized personnel can access your industrial control and safety systems, components, peripheral equipment, and networks.
+- Install physical controls to help prevent unauthorized users from accessing industrial control and safety systems, components, peripheral equipment, and networks.

-- Place all controllers in locked cabinets and never leave them in the “Program” mode.
+- Place all controllers in locked cabinets, and do not leave them in the “Program” mode.

-- Never connect programming software to any network other than the network intended for that device.
+- Only connect programming software to the network intended for that device.